govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 - The status update checks must not result in tracking of the holder by the Issuer or the Verifier.
 - The solution should align to standard that will be supported by OIDC and mDL standards.

+### Shared Responsibility Model

+#### Issuer Responsibility

+The credential Issuer is responsible for creation of the credentials and the issuance of the Referenced Token.
+It will use the GOV.UK One Login Status List service as the Status Provider to get an allocated index and URI for the a status list entry.
+The Issuer must register with GOV.UK One Login so it can authenticate and then get access to the Status List issue and revoke APIs.
+The Issuer must ensure the correlation of credentials with indexes and lists as the Status Provider will not track this.

+#### Status List Service Responsibility

+The Status List Service must maintain a complete list of all status list URIs and indexes that have been issued to issuers.
+The service must ensure the integrity of the credential status represented at each index, and ensure any given index is not reallocated until its current allocation is expired.
+The service must publish each status list URI on high-volume and high-availability endpoints in both JSON and CBOR formats.

+#### Holder Responsibility

+The holder should use the public Status List API to get the status list referenced in the credential Referenced Token.
+The holder must use the correct URI and index from the credentials Referenced Token to fetch and then process the status list.
+The holder must perform the correct decoding and parsing of encoded Status List as mentioned in the [Token Status List].
+The holder may cache the status list for the duration of the ttl provided by the Status List provider.
+Once expired the holder must get the latest Status List.

+#### Verifier Responsibility

+The verifier should use the public Status List API to get the status list referenced in the credential Referenced Token.
+The holder must use the correct URI and index from the credentials Referenced Token to fetch and then process the status list.
+The verifier must perform the correct decoding and parsing of encoded Status List as mentioned in the [Token Status List].
+The verifier may cache the status list for the duration of the ttl provided by the Status List provider.
+Once expired the holder must get the latest Status List.

 ### Proposed Solution

 A Status List is required to provide an efficient and performant mechanism to the issuer, holder and the verifier to ensure all parties are aware of the validity of the credentials.